-GoSpotCheck is a high-growth, B2B SaaS business out of Denver, CO.
-In 2018, we needed to update the brand to better resonate with enterprise-level customers and unify product + brand.
+GoSpotCheck is a high-growth, B2B SaaS business originally based out of Denver, CO.
+In 2018, there was a need to refine the brand to better resonate with enterprise-level customers and unify product + brand.
 I led creative, managing both internal + external teams to elevate the brand without losing hard-earned brand equity.
-I also executed on design for some of the smallest projects like our banner ads, and the biggest like our sub brand identities.
+I also executed on design from smaller projects like our banner ads, to the biggest like our brand identity.

 This brand refresh was a big one for us.
 We’d done smaller updates in the past, but nothing as monumental as this (which also naturally happens the bigger your company grows).
 The biggest thing I learned was that you can’t do it all.
 No matter how well you plan & communicate, there’s simply not enough time to do one huge reveal.

 So instead, we prioritized assets based on a matrix of audience impact, market visibility, cost, and level of effort.
-This meant projects like our marketing website & logo updates came first, and less frequented assets, like a one-pager template, came later on.
+This meant projects like our marketing website & logo updates came first, and less visible assets, like a one-pager template, came later on.

 With any brand-centric project, there are successes you can measure, and some you simply can’t.
 Externally, we saw a tangible increase in our inbound leads on the website.
-Internally, employees had a much better sense of pride, understanding and consistency when using the brand.
-And for my brand design team, we had clarity and more focus in who we were and how that should be conveyed.
+Internally, employees had a much better sense of pride, understanding, and consistency when using the brand.
+And for my brand design & product design teams, we had clarity and more focus in who we were and how that should be conveyed.